 Calla lilies like dappled sunlight or even light shade, along with high temperatures, high humidity, lots of fertilizer, and ample water during the growing season followed by a cooler and drier dormant period during the late fall and early winter.
 If you have a glasshouse, or better yet, a hydroponics set-up, you can grow beautiful calla lilies.
 Even if you don't, though, you can keep the plants going for at least one growing season.

-Water: Keep potted and blooming plants constantly moist.
+- Water: Keep potted and blooming plants constantly moist.
 As the blooms fall, reduce watering until all the flowers are gone; then let the leaves wither and die as the plant dries out.
-Give it a brief resting period, then repot in late winter into fresh soil and begin watering again to encourage new sprouts.
+Give it a brief resting period, then repot it in late winter into fresh soil and begin watering again to encourage new sprouts.

 - Soil: The best substrate for it is a loose, well-drained potting mix.

-Fertilizer: Fertilize during the growing season with liquid fertilizer or controlled-release fertilizer according to the label instructions.
+- Fertilizer: Fertilize it during the growing season with liquid fertilizer or controlled-release fertilizer according to the label instructions.
 Stop fertilizer during dormancy.

 Repotting should be done in the mid-winter after the plant has gone into its dormant phase and rested in a cool place in its spent soil.
 To repot, remove the rhizome from the old pot and place into the fresh soil (smooth side down) in a slightly larger pot.
 Begin watering immediately to encourage new growth.

 - While they are growing and blooming, keep them adequately fertilized and watered, misting the plant every so often to keep the ambient humidity high.

-- Although it can be fun to rejuvenate a plant from the rhizome, it will never achieve the same bloom, so it might be wiser to think of calla lilies like gift phalaenopsis orchids: somewhat disposable after the bloom is finished.
+- Although it can be fun to rejuvenate a plant from the rhizome, it will never achieve the same bloom, so it might be wiser to think of calla lilies like phalaenopsis orchids, which are somewhat disposable after the bloom is finished.